elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 Clarifications: buying and selling to yourself is legal, but _churning_, buying to yourself for the purposes of increasing volume and creating hype is illegal to the regulatory body.
 It's legal and 3% of the data shows self-trading.

-## Short Report 2 Answer

-A lot of Robin Hood investors were trading on margin and many of them used previous purchases of GameStop as collateral.
-Billions of dollars was potentially in-loans.
-DTCC was worried about volatility of GameStop and if it comes down, the margin loans might default, which might bankrupt RobinHood, which means that DTCC would be on the hook for the trades as it is expecting RobinHood to front the cash for the shares.

 ## Peter Hayes Institutional Trading

 1995 tsx